- Location and Housing

 As an engaged and active participant in this program, you will have the opportunity to develop:

-- your application of the U.S. and international accounting standards in a global environment
+- your application of business knowledge in a global environment

 - global competency skills through coursework, internship opportunities and cultural experiences.